acmumn/thetis/doc/api.md

 **UNIMPLEMENTED**

-Requires an authentication token granting membership privileges.
+Requires an authentication token granting `user.list`.
 Takes the parameter `query`, which is a user object.
 Returns an object containing the following keys:

  - `found`: A list of canonical user objects, whose properties match those on the `query`